Blog post format affects the readability of your article. And that affects how long people spend on your page.

 Arial is a sans serif font.
 It’s the most used font on the Internet:

 Verdana is another sans serif font.
 It’s used by over 200,000 websites:

 It’s the only font that was specifically designed for online reading.
 Websites that use Verdana include eBay, Pinterest, WordPress, and Quora.

-It’s easy to read and is used by the BBC, Business Insider, Forbes, and it’s the font you’re reading right now.
+It’s easy to read and is used by the BBC, Business Insider, and Forbes.

 It’s amazing how many websites force their readers to squint by using a tiny font!